Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Implications of local sign stability on the spectra of random graphs

 \subsection{Jacobian-like matrices $\mathbf{J}$}

-Lastly, we test the LSS conjecture, i.e., Eq.(\ref{eq:conjecture}), on Jacobian-like matrices, ${\bf J}=\mathbf{D}{\bf B_{\rm Id}}$, that have a distinctive stripy structure, which is relevant for linear stability analysis in ecology as explained in Sec.~\ref{sec:stability_and_model}.
-In order to ascertain that ${\bf J}$ is locally sign stable, we extract the entries of the diagonal matrix $\textbf{D}$ from a uniform distribution $p_D(d)$ supported on $[d_{\rm min}, d_{\rm max}]$, with $d_{\rm min}>0$.
-Further details on the various parameters can be found in Section \ref{sec:numerical_details}.
+Lastly, we investigate the validity of Eq.(\ref{eq:conjecture}), on Jacobian-like matrices, ${\bf J}=\mathbf{D}{\bf B_{\rm Id}}=\mathbf{D} \left( {\bf A}-\mathbf{1} \right)$, that have a distinctive stripy structure and negative diagonal, which is relevant for linear stability analysis in ecology as explained in Sec.~\ref{sec:stability_and_model}.
+In order to have a negative diagonal, we extract the entries of the diagonal matrix $\mathbf{D}$ from a uniform distribution $p_D(d)$ supported on $[d_{\rm min}, d_{\rm max}]$, with $d_{\rm min}>0$.
+Further details on the various parameters can be found in Sec.~\ref{sec:numerical_details}.

-Figure~\ref{fig:leading_eig_jacobian} depicts the average, real part of the leading eigenvalue, $\langle \Re(\lambda_1(\mathbf{J})))\rangle$, as a function of the matrix size $N$ in the three canonical models of interest, mirroring the analysis in Figs.~\ref{fig:leading_eig_interaction} and \ref{fig:leading_eig_interaction_with_diagonal}.
-The numerical results corroborate the LSS conjecture, viz., $\langle\Re(\lambda_1(\mathbf{J}))\rangle$ diverges as a function of $N$ for mixture, Erd\H{o}s-R\'{e}nyi graphs and antagonistic, Husimi trees, while $\langle\Re(\lambda_1(\mathbf{J}))\rangle$ rapidly converges to a finite value for antagonistic, Erd\H{o}s-R\'{e}nyi graphs.
+Figure~\ref{fig:leading_eig_jacobian} depicts the average, real part of the leading eigenvalue, $\langle \Re[\lambda_1(\mathbf{J})]\rangle$, as a function of the matrix size $N$ in the three canonical models of interest, mirroring the analysis in Figs.~\ref{fig:leading_eig_interaction} and \ref{fig:leading_eig_interaction_with_diagonal}.
+The numerical results confirm the connection between strong LSS and finiteness of leading eigenvalue, viz., $\langle\Re[\lambda_1(\mathbf{J})]\rangle$ rapidly converges to a finite value for antagonistic, Erd\H{o}s-R\'{e}nyi graphs, while $\langle\Re[\lambda_1(\mathbf{J})]\rangle$ diverges as a function of $N$ for mixture, Erd\H{o}s-R\'{e}nyi graphs and antagonistic, Husimi trees.
 In addition, in agreement with the results in Fig.~\ref{fig:leading_eig_interaction_with_diagonal}, Fig.~\ref{fig:leading_eig_jacobian} shows that for antagonistic Erd\H{o}s-R\'{e}nyi graphs the average leading eigenvalue saturates at a value that is approximately equal to $-D_{\rm min}$ (after a transient regime for small values of $N$).
+For antagonistic tree graphs, \ref{sec:C3} shows that the leading eigenvalue is smaller or equal than $-D_{\rm min}$.
+Fig.~\ref{fig:leading_eig_jacobian} shows that this principle also applies to Jacobian-like matrices defined on antagonistic Erd\H{o}s-R\'{e}nyi graphs.
+Taken together, as discussed previously for the interaction like matrices, for the model under study the right boundary of the spectrum on the real axis in the antagonistic case is determined by the disorder on the diagonal and therefore by definition does not diverge with $N$.